aTinyShellScript/v2.4_AWD/UserMods/xbst_/9mm_Nema_17/README.md

 |M3x45mm Screws     |16 |[Aliexpress](https://s.click.aliexpress.com/e/_DBwrZQ9)|[Amazon](https://amzn.to/3IjOWcs)|

-I used these XY joints from Funssor (includes ZZ bearings): [Aliexpress](https://s.click.aliexpress.com/e/_DDTiurF)
+I used these XY joints from Funssor (includes ZZ bearings): [Aliexpress](https://s.click.aliexpress.com/e/_DDTiurF) You can print the plastic parts in ABS on your FDM printer.
+I didn't have a working printer at the time, so I ordered them in MJF from [JawsTec](https://www.jawstec.com/3d-printing-service/?aff=6).

-Aliexpress Affiliate and Amazon Associate links above.
+Aliexpress, Jawstec Affiliate and Amazon Associate links above.
 I earn a commission on qualifying purchases at no extra cost to you.